Architecture of Estonia: Classicism

 The center of preserved neo-Classicist architecture is Tartu, the Town Hall and surrounding buildings from the 18th century.
 The main building of the University of Tartu (1803–09) is an example of High Classicism.
 Manor house architecture continue to dominate the countryside, with manors such as Saku, Kuremaa and Suure-Kõpu exemplifying the style.
 Some notable residences were also built in Tallinn, e.g. Stenbock House and the building on Kohtu street 8 (architect Carl Ludvig Engel, today housing the Estonian Chancellor of Justice), both on Toompea hill.

 Late-19th-century architecture

 As in the rest of Europe, the late 19th century was a time of architectural experimentation of styles in Estonia.
 Different types of historicism and eclecticism became common.
 Neo-Gothic became a popular style, not least among manor houses, as can be seen in Alatskivi or Sangaste manors.

 At the end of the period, Art Nouveau influences reached Estonia.
 Major sources of inspiration came were partly the vibrant Art Nouveau scene in Riga and partly Finnish national romanticism.
-Perhaps the most well-known architect who worked in Art Nouveau style in Estonia was Jacques Rosenbaum.
+Perhaps the best-known architect who worked in Art Nouveau style in Estonia was Jacques Rosenbaum.

 The Alexander Nevsky Cathedral in Tallinn is an example of Russian Revival style from the 19th century when Estonia was a governorate of the Russian Empire.